 Cheng makes simulations that explore the nature of mutation and our capacity to relate to change.
-Drawing on principles of video game design, improv, and cognitive science, Cheng’s virtual ecosystems are populated with characters governed by competing models of artificial intelligence (AI).
-Each attempts to perpetuate its approach amidst otherworldly environmental conditions.
+Drawing on principles of video game design, improve, and cognitive science, Cheng’s virtual ecosystems are populated with characters governed by competing models of artificial intelligence (AI).
+Each attempt to perpetuate its approach amidst otherworldly environmental conditions.
 What emerges is an endless, unpredictable stream of artificial life, at times familiar, uncertain, boring, surprising ̶ what Cheng calls “art with a nervous system.”
 Recent solo exhibitions include Serpentine Galleries, London (2018); MoMA PS1, New York (2017); Carnegie Museum of Art, Pittsburgh (2017); Migros Museum, Zürich (2016); Fondazione Sandretto Re Rebaudengo, Turin (2015); Pilar Corrias Gallery, London (2015), the Triennale di Milano (2014).
 Group exhibitions include Louisiana Museum, Copenhagen (2017); Yokohama Triennale (2017); Hirshhorn Museum and Sculpture Garden, Washington D.C.
-(2016); Whitney Museum of American Art, New York (2016); Taipei Biennale (2014); 12th Biennale de Lyon (2013); Sculpture Center, New York (2012).
+(2016); Whitney Museum of American Art, New York (2016); Taipei Biennale (2014); 12th Lyon Biennale (2013); Sculpture Center, New York (2012).

 BOB (Bag of Beliefs)